anthonykasza/hdc_experiments/README.md

 - Minkowski distance
 - when creating vectors, the distribution of element values does not need to be random (50% 1's and 50% 0's)
   - it may be useful to create sparse vectors where the distribution of 1's is 1% of the elements
+  - sparse vectors are more easily compressed, making them more memory efficient
 - fractional power encoding
-  - i don't fully understand what this is but...
   - if you take a VSA symbol (vector) and raise it to an exponent, something magical happens.. something to do with kernels
-  - i think this is similar to "trajectory association"
+  - some literature refers to this as "trajectory association"
   - this only works if the bind op is NOT the inverse of itself
 - VSA has relationships with compressed sensing, which makes sense given how bundling of vectors is how VSA "learns"
-- how to encode a vector into a vector symbol? multiply it by a random matrix
+- how to encode a vector into a vector symbol? multiply it by a constant random matrix (a projection/hat matrix)
 - there are methods of making a vector more/less dense
 - one of the big issues with HDC/VSA is that there is no standard method of encoding the application-specific data into vectors
   - should i bind with multiplication or permuation?